-Because of the civil war between rebel groups identified as “Muslim” and “Christian,” it is hard to separate religious persecution from political persecution.
-There are, however, some clear cases of persecution against Christians.
-In a four-week period in 2017, five pastors were murdered by Seleka rebels.
-Reports of churches and pastors being targeted are also common.
-A small but vibrant community of active Christians work to meet the great needs of their nation.
+Because of the civil war between rebel groups identified as “Muslim” and “Christian,” it is hard to separate religious persecution from political violence.
+There are, however, some clear cases in which believers have been specifically targeted for their Christian witness and other activities of biblical faith.
+In a four-week period in 2017, five pastors were murdered by Séléka rebels in targeted attacks designed to eliminate their witness for Christ.
+Reports of other churches and pastors being targeted have become common.

 ACCESS TO BIBLES: Bibles can be purchased in the capital city, but most people cannot afford them.
 They can be legally distributed.